 On Clinton’s emails

-Trump has often tweeted about Comey’s involvement in the FBI’s investigation into Clinton’s use of a private email server during her tenure as secretary of state, saying that his handling of the probe has left the FBI in “tatters.”
+Trump has often tweeted about Comey’s involvement in the FBI’s investigation into Clinton’s use of a private email server during her tenure as secretary of state, saying his handling of the probe has left the FBI in “tatters.”

 “Hillary and the Dems loved and praised FBI Director Comey just a few days ago.
 Original evidence was overwhelming, should not have delayed!”
 Trump tweeted in October 2016.

-After the FBI confirmed that Comey had drafted a statement about Clinton before the investigation was completed, Trump took to Twitter to lambast the former FBI chief even more.
+After the FBI confirmed Comey had drafted a statement about Clinton before the investigation was completed, Trump took to Twitter to lambast the former FBI chief even more.

 “Wow, FBI confirms report that James Comey drafted letter exonerating Crooked Hillary Clinton long before investigation was complete.
 Many people not interviewed, including Clinton herself,” Trump tweeted.
 “Comey stated under oath that he didn’t do this – obviously a fix?
 Where is Justice Dept?”
 Trump tweeted.